Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingIT.md

 ### 3.2.
 Python Resources

 - If you're totally new to Python this [site](https://www.py4e.com/lessons) has free lessons.
 I would recommend workign your way through through lessons 3-11 and 15.
+- Vanderbilt also has many resources.
+[Here](https://heardlibrary.github.io/digital-scholarship/script/python/lessons/) is a series of lessons.
+There are also usually in-person workshops every semester that you can find at the same link.
+[Here](https://heardlibrary.github.io/digital-scholarship/script/python/) is a list of more resources provided by Vanderbilt for learning Python.